IndraGunawan/symfony-docs/security/csrf.rst

         // ... delete the object
     }

-The token will be checked in each selected source, and validation fails if none match.
+The token is checked against each selected source, and validation fails if none match.

 .. versionadded:: 7.1